IPCS INCHEM Home

 Octanol/water partition coefficient as log Pow: 3.11

 The substance is very toxic to aquatic organisms.
-This substance may be hazardous in the environment; special attention should be given to birds and honey bees.
+The substance may cause long-term effects in the aquatic environment.
+This substance may be hazardous to the environment.
+Special attention should be given to birds and bees.
 This substance does enter the environment under normal use.
-Great care, however, should be given to avoid any additional release, e.g. through inappropriate disposal.
+Great care, however, should be taken to avoid any additional release, for example through inappropriate disposal.

 NOTES